kwasniew/hyperbook/README.md

 # Hyperapp: functional programming in your browser with 500 lines of code

-This tutorial/mini-book gives you full coverage of Hyperapp - a tiny framework for building web interfaces.
+This book gives you full coverage of Hyperapp - a tiny framework for building web interfaces.

 ## How to read it